18F/handbook/docs/05-engineering/engineering-roles.md

     * Milestones
     * TL creates tickets
     * Detailed tickets (generally on smaller projects)
-    * Defining deliverables from which the LE or LT 'spawn' work tickets (generally on bigger projects)
+    * Defining deliverables from which the LE or LT "spawn" work tickets (generally on bigger projects)
-    * Ticket 'wrangling' - making sure tickets are organized, clear, and assigned to the right people
+    * Ticket "wrangling" - making sure tickets are organized, clear, and assigned to the right people
     * Expert' support at the appropriate level
     * Assisting PM with resource requests
 * QA